Why Don’t We All Become Anarchists?

 But wait, we didn’t finish with the consequences yet.
 We just started.

-At present we live in very populous societies — many of us in large urban areas — in which we take decisions that concern not only our immediate private affairs, but also our social affairs: how much I have to pay for the garbage collection, for a road that will be made in the countryside, for anti-flooding work, and so on.
+At present we live in very populous societies — many of us in large urban areas — in which we take decisions that concern not only our immediate private affairs, but also our social affairs: how much I have to pay for the garbage collection, for a road that will be made in the countryside, for flood prevention, and so on.
 Naturally, we don’t decide directly for these matters, nor every day, but if the issue becomes urgent — if the state asks us to pay too much, for instance — there is supposed to be a congressman elected in our region who can listen to our complaints and take some action.
 In large urban centers, of course, congressmen can’t care less about our needs; but in small cities they listen to their voters, because a small number of voters determines whether they are elected or not.
-Now, in the new age of anarchy that has just risen, will there be any parliament?
+Now, in the brave new age of anarchy that has just risen, will there be any parliament?
 Obviously not.
-Parliament, that is, this all-important instrument of the legislating authority cannot exist, because what is the point of making laws if the executive authority by which these laws are implemented does not work?
+Parliament, that is, this all-important instrument of the legislating authority cannot exist, because what’s the point of making laws if the executive authority by which these laws are implemented does not exist?
 (We got rid of the executive authority, together with the judicial one, I hope you remember that, right?)
 Consequently, at the same time we got rid of the legislating authority.
 If you know some way in which we can have laws (social behavior rules, that is) without being able to implement them, let me know.

 Therefore, everything that concerns decision-making for the society as a whole is tossed away, too.
 You, the “good” anarchists may gather together and take “good” decisions about yourselves, but when the muscular guys come to the neighborhood, I don’t know you and you don’t know me.
 Agreed?

-We move now to the technological and entrepreneurial domain.
-You must have noticed, I hope, that all this time I’ve managed to give you a headache through a computer screen, which receives data by means of something we call the Internet.
-This thing, the Internet data, arrive at the computer you use now not through magic, but because there is a company specializing precisely in that: bringing to you the data.
-The company does this because somebody has paid it (you, your dad, the internet café that you paid, the public university that we all pay, somebody anyway).
+We move on now to the technological and entrepreneurial domain.
+You must have noticed, I hope, that during all this time I managed to give you a headache through a computer screen, which receives data by means of something we call the Internet.
+This thing, the Internet data, arrive at the computer you use now not through magic, but because there is a company specializing precisely at that: bringing the data to you.
+The company does this because somebody has paid it (you, your dad, the internet café that you paid, the public university that we all pay,(*) somebody anyway).

 Now, companies like the one I just mentioned are private enterprises, and as such they usually have an owner, or group of owners, and employees.
-The employees work for the owner, who, as we all know, exploits the surplus value of the employees’ work, paying them just as much as they need to sustain themselves and continue working, while himself receives the lion’s share, etc., etc. Very well...
-We know all these, with the addendum that we also know one little additional detail: that if there is no owner, or if the owner is some collective organization such as some workers’ union, or the State (as was the case in the Soviet Union in the good ol’ times), then there is no motivation for work, the company does not produce much, and after some time it goes bankrupt and we all go home.
+The employees work for the owner, who, as we all know, exploits the surplus value of the employees’ work, paying them just as much as they need to sustain themselves and continue working, while he receives the lion’s share, etc., etc. Very well...
+We know all these, with the addendum that we also know one more little detail: that if there is no owner, or if the owner is some collective organization such as some workers’ union, or the State (as was the case in the Soviet Union in the good ol’ times), then there is no motivation for work, the company does not produce much, and after some time it goes bankrupt and we all go home.
 (Or, even worse, as it happened in the Soviet Union times, the State itself goes bankrupt and it disintegrates into its original constituents.)
-With this little detail in mind, I hope we all understand that that #%@!$@!#, the owner, who feeds from the workers’ blood like a leech, remains at his post as before.
+With this little detail in mind, I hope we all understand that that #%@!$@!#, the owner, who feeds from the workers’ blood like a leech, remains at his post until further notice.

 Now, suppose I am an employee at a company, and the bright first day of our anarchic life has just dawned, in the year 1 A.A.
 (After Anarcho-self-determination.)